+General Remarks

-General Remarks Ceneral Kemarks When inspected the property was unoccupied, although furnished and floors were covered.
-Generally the subjects were found to be in fair condition having regard to age and style of construction.
+When inspected, the property was occupied, unfurnished and all floors were covered.

+Generally, the subjects were found to be in fair condition although in need of a degree of upgrading and modernisation together with a degree of maintenance repair.
 No obvious significant defects which would affect value or security were in evidence.

 The Building factor should be asked to confirm that there are no planned or outstanding repair schemes for the building containing the flat.
 The flat may have a common building reinstatement policy.

 The subjects form part of a tenement/block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.
-The property is situated within a flatted block of retirement flats where there are qualifying requirements for ownership/occupancy.
-These should be confirmed.
-Essential Repairs Loodinial Repairs None apparent.